Nomad Gateways

 - Copy the token that is generated.
 This token is used in later steps.

-You can choose one of two ways to create a StrongDM gateway on Nomad.
+You can choose one of two ways to create a StrongDM node on Nomad.
 You can use either the Nomad CLI or Nomad Web UI.

 Use the Nomad CLI